SimonMarquis/TIL/docs/kotlin.md

 lateinit var foo: String
 ```

-!!! tips "If you have multiple annotations with the same target, you can avoid repeating the target by adding brackets after the target and putting all the annotations inside the brackets: [🔗](https://kotlinlang.org/docs/annotations.html#annotation-use-site-targets)"
+!!! tip "If you have multiple annotations with the same target, you can avoid repeating the target by adding brackets after the target and putting all the annotations inside the brackets: [🔗](https://kotlinlang.org/docs/annotations.html#annotation-use-site-targets)"

     ```kotlin
     @set:[Inject VisibleForTesting Named("foo")]